-OCS product sales were negatively impacted by the COVID-19 pandemic from the second quarter of 2020 through the second quarter of 2021 and we anticipate a negative impact to OCS product sales to continue through 2021.
-We have observed recovery in the overall frequency of transplant procedures to pre-pandemic levels in most countries during the most recent quarter.
+After seeing recovery in transplant volumes in the second quarter of 2021, the Delta variant of the virus that causes COVID-19 has had a negative impact on overall transplant volumes in the third quarter of 2021 as compared to the previous quarter, with lung transplants impacted more heavily than heart and liver transplants.
+Therefore, we expect the negative impact on OCS product sales due to the COVID-19 pandemic to continue through 2021 and into 2022.
 In addition, while the number of transplant procedures performed declined during the COVID-19 pandemic, organ transplantations are non-elective, life-saving procedures and we believe that the need for these procedures has persisted and will continue to persist as demonstrated by procedure recovery.

 We continue to monitor developments regarding the COVID-19 pandemic and its impact on our business, financial condition, results of operations and prospects.
 The extent of the future impact on our operations and financial condition is difficult to predict and will depend on the length and severity of the pandemic, its consequences, and containment and vaccination efforts.
 In particular, the speed of the continued spread of COVID-19 globally, and the magnitude, duration and frequency of interventions to contain the spread of the virus, such as government-imposed quarantines, including shelter-in-place mandates, sweeping restrictions on travel, mandatory shutdowns for non-essential businesses, requirements regarding social distancing, and other public health safety measures, will determine the impact of the pandemic on our business.
-While the FDA approved emergency use authorization of vaccines starting in December 2020 and vaccination efforts have been ongoing in the United States, it is not yet fully known how vaccination efforts will impact the COVID-19 pandemic, including with respect to the duration of the efficacy of the vaccines, their effectiveness against the Delta variant or any other variants as new strains of the virus evolve.
+While vaccination efforts are ongoing in the United States, it is not yet fully known how the availability and administration of vaccines will impact the ongoing COVID-19 pandemic, including with respect to vaccination rates, the duration of the efficacy of the vaccines and their effectiveness against the Delta variant or any other variants as new strains of the virus evolve.